 Faculty and staff identify themselves as an ally and that they have participated in the Curry College Safe Space training program through the placement of a Safe Space sign on their door or in their office space that looks like the image on the left.

-If you are a faculty or staff member interested in participating in Safe Space training, please contact the Dean of Students Office at x2289.
+If you are a faculty or staff member interested in participating in Safe Space training, please contact the Vice President for Student Affairs and Dean of Students Office at x2289.

 Visit the myCurry portal for more information on Safe Space at Curry College.

 Other resources include:

 The Vice President for Student Affairs and Dean of Students Office, 1016 Brush Hill Road - (617) 333-2289

 The Counseling Center, 1016 Brush Hill Road - (617) 333-2182

 If you think you have been the victim of assault or harassment, please contact Public Safety at x2222.